Automotive & Parts — Argentina

 Certification Introduction

 Argentina implements mandatory market access certification management for motor vehicles and their components.
-Complete vehicles must obtain the Vehicle Type Configuration Approval (LCM) before being marketed and sold.
-In February 2025, Argentina launched a new import facilitation policy: imported mass-produced motor vehicles and components can be cleared with internationally recognized certificates, and the original Model Configuration License (MCL), Environmental Configuration License (ECL) and Automotive Component Safety Approval Certificate (CHAS) are no longer required, but products still need to comply with local technical and safety requirements.
-Supervision is jointly managed by the Argentine Ministry of Industry, Ministry of Transport, Ministry of Environment and the Argentine National Institute of Standardization and Certification (IRAM).
+Complete vehicles must obtain the Vehicle Type Structure Approval (LCM) before being launched for sale.
+In February 2025, Argentina implemented a new import facilitation policy: mass-produced motor vehicles and their components can be cleared through customs with internationally recognized certificates, no longer requiring the original Model Configuration License (MCL), Environmental Configuration License (ECL) and Automotive Component Safety Approval Certificate (CHAS), but they still need to comply with local technical and safety requirements.
+Supervision is collaboratively managed by Argentina's Ministry of Industry, Ministry of Transport, Ministry of Environment and the National Institute of Standardization and Certification (IRAM).

 Laws and Regulations